raredigits/raredigits.art/scripts/copy-to-clipboard/index.md

 - Scales from one icon to hundreds without extra listeners.

 If an element should be copied, mark it with `data-copy`.<br>
-If the icon should copy something specific, tell it where.
+If the icon should copy something specific, tell it where with `data-copy-target`.

 Everything else is none of the script’s business.

+<a id="changelog"></a>

+## Changelog
+### v2.0.0

+- Changed required selector to `.copy-data-icon`, legacy markup no longer supported
+- Updated CSS to render icons via: `::before` with `content: attr (data-icon)`
+- Replaced Material Icons `<span>` integration with a generic `<button>` element
+- Introduced `data-icon` attribute for icon state control instead of inner text
+- Improved clipboard API handling; deprecated fallback kept as backup